ROCm/HIP/docs/how-to/hip_rtc.md

 NOTE:

 * This library can be used on systems without HIP installed nor AMD GPU driver installed at all (offline compilation).
 Therefore, it does not depend on any HIP runtime library.
-* But it does depend on COMGr.
-You may try to statically link COMGr into HIPRTC to avoid any ambiguity.
+* But it does depend on Code Object Manager (comgr).
+You may try to statically link comgr into HIPRTC to avoid any ambiguity.
 * Developers can decide to bundle this library with their application.

 ## Compilation APIs